On this page:

 - First Home Loan Deposit Scheme supports people to buy their first home sooner, with a deposit of as little as 5%.

-- New Home Guarantee supports people to build or buy a new home, with higher property price caps available in selected areas.
+- The New Home Guarantee Scheme (HGS) supported people to build or buy a new home, with higher property price caps available in selected areas ended from 1 July 2022.

-- Family Home Guarantee aims to support eligible single parents with at least one dependent child in purchasing a family home, with a deposit of as little as 2%.
+- The Family Home Guarantee (FHG) aims to support eligible single parents with at least one dependent child in purchasing a family home, with a deposit of as little as 2%.

 The Indigenous Home Ownership Program supports Indigenous Australians into home ownership through providing access to affordable home loan finance.
 The program aims to address barriers such as loan affordability, low savings, and impaired credit histories (IBA 2021).